Ukrainian Defense Industry: History

 Ukroboronprom was created in 2010 by presidential and ministerial decrees.

-In September 2013, five divisions were created for the organizational structure of Ukroboronprom: aircraft industry and aircraft maintenance; precision weaponry and munition; armoured vehicles, automotive equipment, engineering and special equipment; shipbuilding and marine facilities; radar, radio communications and air defense systems.
+In September 2013, Ukroboronprom was structured into five divisions: aircraft industry and aircraft maintenance; precision weaponry and munition; armoured vehicles, automotive equipment, engineering and special equipment; shipbuilding and marine facilities; radar, radio communications and air defense systems.

 In 2016 Ukroboronprom signed a memorandum of cooperation with the former head of the Agency for Defence Advanced Research Projects (DARPA) Anthony Tetter.
-He became an advisor on the long-term development of "Ukroboronprom".
+He became an advisor on the long-term development of the conglomerate.

-"Ukroboronprom" was the first among Ukrainian industrial giants to launch a system of e-procurement.
-Its official start was in October 2014.
-The concern claims they saved US$304.8 million in 2015, and in 2016 – ₴476.6 million.
+Ukroboronprom was the first among Ukrainian industrial giants to launch a system of e-procurement, officially started in October 2014.
+The conglomerate claims they saved US$304.8 million in 2015, and in 2016 – ₴476.6 million.

 Ukroboronprom increased its production and began to provide Ukraine's Armed Forces with modernized weaponry.
 In 2017, Ukroboronprom completed the State Defence Order and conveyed 3,673 units of weapons and equipment to the security agencies of the country, including 2,053 new and upgraded ones.

 For 2014–2017, Ukroboronprom rose by 14 positions – from 91 to 77th place – in the SIPRI world ranking of arms manufacturers.

 Ukroboronprom together with the American company Delphi Corporation has launched a new enterprise "Electric Systems".
 It has become the official supplier of components for Mercedes products.

 On 12 February 2018 Roman Romanov resigned and was replaced on 21 February 2018 when the President of Ukraine appointed Pavlo Bukin as Director General.
 Aivaras Abromavičius succeeded him on 31 August 2019.
 Abromavičius was succeeded by Ihor Fomenko on 6 October 2020.
 Yuriy Husev was placed as General Director in December 2020.